German S-100 Class Schnellboot (Fast Boat)

 I am pleased with progress on this part of the project, I can see an easy to make Kallotte now.

 I was inspired by my folding vertical panel idea so I broke off all the individual panels and cleaned up all the frames and laser cut a new set of vertical folding panels complete with the upper most sections.
 I need to figure out how to make the clear windows that go above these top sections yet and what to make them out of, acryllic cuts really well.
 I was amazed how strong the structure frame actually is, I expected to break it because the Locktite superglue that I use holds on really well, the ply comes apart before the glue lets go but it survived without any damage at all!

 I have made the duck boards a plank wider on this side as a trial, to cover the slots where the "plug" is.
 The "plug" literally plugs into the middle layer of the three layers of the front and side walls below it, so that the entire Kallotte can be removed at will, I plan to have the torpedo launching system in the rear part of the Kallotte, so that the CO2 cannister can be easily attached/replaced.

 This part of the project is virtually finished now, I need to do a few small tweaks to the panels and add a rear raised deck section and a few more detail pieces but I am very pleased and have finally overcome a huge stumbling block in the overall boat kit design.
 I may actually try making the entire panelled section out of one big interconnected piece, not sure if that will work but well worth a try.

-I drew up the Panther, which was portrayed on a number of S Boots, I was hoping that the rivet detail would be superimposed over the Panther but alas, because it is raster etched it is all combined by the laser, I would need to produce a separate page with just the rivets where the Panthers are and re-etch the sheet as a second process, easy to do but it can wait a while.
+I drew up the Panther, which was portrayed on a number of S Boots, I was hoping that the rivet detail would be superimposed over the Panther etch but alas, because it is raster etched it is all combined by the laser, I would need to produce a separate page with just the rivets where the Panthers are and re-etch the sheet as a second process, easy to do but it can wait a while.